How to Set Up Tax and Retentions in Mastt

 - Click into the Tax % field for the line item you want to configure

-- Enter the tax percentage for that specific line item (e.g., 0% for tax-exempt items, or your applicable tax rate for taxable items)
+- Enter the tax percentage (e.g., 0% for tax-exempt, or your applicable rate)

 - Repeat for each line item requiring a specific tax rate